MYildizz/Inter-Modality-Image-Registration/README.md

 # Interpolation Types

-  Linear

-  Interpolation

-  B-Spline Interpolation

-  Windowed Sinc Interpolation

-  A method that assumes the density varies linearly between grid positions.
+  Linear Interpolation :   A method that assumes the density varies linearly between grid positions.

-  A method for comparing image
-  density using the B-spline function.
+  B-Spline Interpolation :   A method for comparing image density using the B-spline function.

-  A method that performs
-  interpolation based on Fourier analysis.
+  Windowed Sinc Interpolation :   A method that performs interpolation based on Fourier analysis.